Extended-Thunder/send-later/index.md

 The internal recurrence types, which correspond to the options in the Send Later dialog, are as follows:

--   **minutely --** Send the message every minute.
+-   "`minutely`" -- Send the message every minute.
--   **daily** -- Send the message once per day.
+-   "`daily`" -- Send the message once per day.
--   **weekly** -- Send the message once per week.
+-   "`weekly`" -- Send the message once per week.
--   **monthly *day-of-month*** -- Send the message on the specified day of every month.
+-   "`monthly *day-of-month*`" -- Send the message on the specified day of every month.
--   **monthly *day-of-week* *week-of-month*** -- Send the message on the specified day (0 = Sunday -- 6 = Saturday) of the specified week of the month.
+-   "`monthly *day-of-week* *week-of-month*`" -- Send the message on the specified day (0 = Sunday -- 6 = Saturday) of the specified week of the month.
 For example, "monthly 1 3" means to send the message on the third Monday of every month.
--   **yearly *month day***-- Send the message on the specified day of every month (0 = January -- 11 = December).
-For example, "yearly 10 5" means November 5 of every year.
+-   "`yearly *month day*`" -- Send the message on the specified day of every month (0 = January -- 11 = December).
+For example, "`yearly 10 5`"
+    means November 5 of every year.

 In addition, after one of the primary recurrence specifications shown above, the function can include any of the following modifiers in the specification string:

--   " / *number*" (that's a space, then a slash, then another space, then a number --- the syntax is important!) to indicate every *number* minutes, e.g., "**minutely / 20**" means every 20 minutes;
+-   "` / *number*`" (that's a space, then a slash, then another space, then a number --- the syntax is important!) to indicate every *number* minutes, e.g., "`minutely / 20`" means every 20 minutes;
--   " between *YYMM YYMM*" to indicate a time restriction; and
+-   "` between YYMM YYMM`" to indicate a time restriction; and
--   " on *d1 d2 ...*" to indicate a day-of-week restriction, where "*d1
+-   "` on d1 d2 ...`" to indicate a day-of-week restriction, where "`d1 d2 ...`" is
-    d2 ...*" is a list of space-separated day numbers, .with the numbering starting with 0 for Sunday.
+    a list of space-separated day numbers, with the numbering starting with 0 for Sunday.

-If, on the other hand, your function wants Send Later to call it repeatedly to do the scheduling, then it should set `nextspec` to **"function " + specname**.
-This specification string can also use the "between" and "on" modifiers shown above, but not the "/" modifier.
+If, on the other hand, your function wants Send Later to call it repeatedly to do the scheduling, then it should set `nextspec` to `"function " + specname`.
+This specification string can also use the `between` and `on` modifiers shown above, but not the `/` modifier.

-If your function takes arguments that control its behavior and/or keeps state between invocations, then those need to be assigned as an array to the "nextargs" variable before your function returns.
+If your function takes arguments that control its behavior and/or keeps state between invocations, then those need to be assigned as an array to the `nextargs` variable before your function returns.

-If the function knows that the message it was just asked to schedule is the last one, then it should simply not set `nextspec` to anything (i.e., leave it null), and Send Later will use the final send time it provided and then not schedule the message any further.
+If the function knows that the message it was just asked to schedule is the last one, then it should simply not set `nextspec` to anything (i.e., leave it `null`), and Send Later will use the final send time it provided and then not schedule the message any further.

-### Suppressing scheduled message delivery
+### <a name="senddrafts"></a>Suppressing scheduled message delivery

 If you set the "Check every <u>&nbsp;#&nbsp;</u> minutes" option to "0", then Send Later won't deliver scheduled drafts when their time comes; it'll just